totalspectrum/spin2cpp/doc/basic.md

 ### ULONGINT

 An unsigned 64 bit integer, occupying eight bytes of computer memory.
 The signed version of this is `longint`.
-This type is not yet fully implemented.

 ### USHORT